mysociety/fixmystreet/docs/updating/index.md

 ## Subsequent dependency updates

-After updating the code, you should run the following command to update any needed dependencies and any schema changes to your database.
+After updating the code, you should run the following commands to update any needed dependencies and any schema changes to your database.
 It's a good idea to take a backup of your database first.

 {% highlight bash %}
-script/update
+sudo bin/install_packages # (as your admin user) script/update # (as the fms user)
 {% endhighlight %}

 Of course, if you have made changes to the database schema yourself, this may